 When creating a gradient shape preset or style, a modal view is shown to set the preset or style name and other attributes specific to the gradient shape.
-After the selections made in the view are confirmed, a new gradient shape is shown in the shape lists of the gradient panel and view.
+After the selections made in the view are confirmed, the new gradient shape is added to the shape lists of the gradient panel and view.

 To use object references as gradient shapes, follow these steps: